aggressiveHiker/rhcsa9/readme.md

 This is a general layout of how to build the lab and prep the servers for attempting the tasks in the exam prep task list.

 ## Exam Prep
-This area has my practice task list.
-It currently has tasks only, and no solutions.
-I'll work on getting the solutions in there.
+This area has my practice task list, as well as a solution guide to the practice task list.
 Don't look at this as a "practice test", as the list of tasks here is considerably longer than what is required for the RHCSA exam.
 The task list is designed to cover every exam objective for the RHCSA 9 exam.

 ---